-Milena Romalis [B.A., B.Ed., OCT] (She/her) is an Ontario Certified Teacher and Certified Vocational Rehabilitation Professional with more than two decades of experience in teaching, counselling and assessment.
-Milena is a skilled educator, curriculum developer and case manager with in-depth knowledge and experience in the areas of curriculum development, disability programming, accommodations and support, public funding, and transition planning.
-Her specialty is working closely with families and individuals to develop and implement practical solutions to complex personal, functional, logistical and financial challenges.
+Milena Romalis [B.A., B.Ed., OCT] (She/her) is an Ontario Certified Teacher and Certified Vocational Rehabilitation Professional with more than two decades of experience in teaching, counseling, and assessment.
+Milena is a skilled educator, curriculum developer, and case manager with in-depth knowledge and experience in the areas of curriculum development, disability programming, accommodations and support, public funding, and transition planning.
+Her specialty is working closely with families and individuals to develop and implement practical solutions to complex personal, functional, logistical, and financial challenges.
 Milena is also the mother of three dynamic, intense and affectionate boys, ranging from elementary school to early adulthood.
 She has personal experience within her household managing diverse challenges including Autism Spectrum Disorder, ADHD, learning disabilities, advanced learning, and Celiac disease.

 PARENT COACHING, CASE MANAGEMENT